 - Bring familiar items like their comfort nightie or stuffed animal and some of their favorite toys from home.

 - A packing toddler chair with tray is a MUST.
-(This is our absolute FAVORITE!)
+(This is our absolute FAVORITE and one of the best options!)

 - Leave a nightlight on in the tent.
 Remember, camping in the woods can get really dark at night.
 Some light will help your toddler.